qhuiw/hipeac25-cheri-tutorial/example-2/README.md

    When compiled for the pure-capability ABI, the program crashes due to incorrect capability manipulations that are disallowed by CHERI C/C++.

+## Crash #1: loss of capability provenance

-4. Debug the first crash:
+1. Debug the crash:

    * Enter the debugger: